Helping Montana’s youth with disabilities get PREPARED, CONNECTED and ENGAGED!

 - Post-Employment Services – Once you are employed, support services related to your disability may be provided to help you keep your job.

-- Referrals – VRBS can coordinate with other programs and services to increase your opportunities for employment.
+- Referrals – Vocational Rehabilitation can coordinate with other programs and services to increase your opportunities for employment.

-VRBS may serve youth with disabilities starting at age 14 and the Pre-Employment Transition Services begin the academic year in which a student turns 16 until a student leaves high school.
-For more information about our program please refer to the link below regarding the VRBS counselor that serves your school or area.
+For more information about our program please refer to the VRBS counselor that serves your school or area.

-To apply, students may ask their teacher or family to help schedule an appointment with the VRBS counselor who travels to their school or they can contact the VRBS office that serves their area.
+To apply, students may ask their teacher or family to help schedule an appointment with the VRBS counselor who travels to their school or they can contact the Vocational Rehabilitation office that serves their area.

 The following tools were designed to clarify and simplify the transitions process for students and their support teams, including: parents, teachers, and MVR counselors.